hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                Add a `--duration` option to the workload CLI command that allows a user to set the amount of time in hours that a workload should run for, this value can be provided as an integer or a float ex: 24, 0.002, 1.5
+                Add a `--duration` option to the workload CLI command that allows a user to set the amount of time in hours that a workload should run for, this value can be provided in seconds, minutes, hours, or days. ex: 7s, 20m, 24h, 2d

-Update the workload shutdown method to use a boolean value that represents if the workload is running or not.
-This change allows for a worker to be stopped and shutdown properly in the case of an error.
-Previously, some of the break statements in the `WorkerBuilder`'s `build` method that were meant to stop the worker, would break out of the loop but not exit the program.
-The workload would then require a ctrl-c to exit and workers would not be shutdown properly.
-Using the `running` boolean, in the case of an error, the value is set to false before breaking the loop and shutting down as intended.

 ### Testing:
 1. Start two splinter nodes and create a circuit